beakerbrowser/webdb/README.md

 #### update(updates)

  - `updates` Object.
 The new values to set on the record.
- - Returns Promise<Number>.
+ - Returns Promise&lt;Number&gt;.
 The number of updated records.

 Example: